alexbird-hunterindustries/lightning-talks/2025-11-07-when-to-plan/presentation.md

 ## The Planning Tradeoff

-The higher the cost to explore, the bigger the budget for research
+The higher the cost to experiment, the bigger the budget for research and planning

 ---